esphome/esphome-docs/components/lvgl.rst

 ``spinner``
 ***********

-The Spinner widget looks like a bar supplemented with a knob.
-The knob can be dragged to set a value.
-Just like Bar, Slider can be vertical or horizontal.
+The Spinner widget is a spinning arc over a ring.

 .. figure:: /components/images/lvgl_spinner.png
     :align: center